 Half an hour after dinner, do this …

-Finely chop up two cloves of fresh garlic and let it expose to the air for a few minutes while you wash up your blender or chopping board.
+- Finely chop up two cloves of fresh garlic and let it expose to the air for a few minutes while you wash up your blender or chopping board.
 The chopping releases the enzyme alliinase in the garlic.

 - You may add a little raw honey if desired, which will give it more mileage as raw honey is a great anti-bacterial agent.
 Manuka honey can also be used, especially if you want to address a sinus issue or stop a cold or flu.

-The garlic and honey will travel your entire digestive tract while you sleep and scavenge and neutralize all the toxins, carcinogens, harmful bacteria, fungi, viruses, foreign chemical before they can harm your healthy cells.
+The garlic and honey will travel your entire digestive tract while you sleep and scavenge and neutralize all the toxins, carcinogens, harmful bacteria, fungi, viruses, foreign chemicals before they can harm your healthy cells.